-On 31 December 2021, the Group does not use derivatives to manage interest rate risks of the outstanding bank debt.
+On 31 December 2022, the Group does not use derivatives to manage interest rate risks as there was no outstanding bank debt.

 (3) Liquidity risk

 Liquidity risk arises from the possibility that the Group is unable to meet its financial obligations upon maturity, due to the inability to convert assets into cash without incurring a loss.
 To prevent this, the Group keeps a significant cash reserve in combination with multiple unused committed credit lines.